Why Did My Credit Score Drop?

 Depending on how many inquiries you already have, a new hard inquiry could cause your score to drop, but potentially only for a short period of time.
 And any effect on your credit score should disappear in about one year.

-Maxing out your credit card could cause a quick drop in your credit score.
+Maxing out your credit card—or getting close to your limit—could cause a quick drop in your credit score.
 Depending on your card's credit limit, making a large purchase or simply running up your balance can increase your credit utilization ratio, the second most important factor in calculating your FICO® Score.
 Increased credit utilization can indicate to lenders that you are overextended and that, financially, you're not well-positioned to take on new debt.

-Your overall credit utilization ratio is calculated by adding all your credit card balances at any given time and dividing that sum by your total revolving credit limit.
+You can calculate your overall credit utilization ratio by adding all your credit card balances at any given time and dividing that sum by your total revolving credit limit.
 For example, if you typically charge about $2,000 each month, and your total credit limit across all your cards is $10,000, your overall utilization ratio will be 20%.

 Credit scoring models consider overall credit utilization across all credit cards as well as each card's utilization ratio.
 You should aim to keep your credit utilization ratio below 30%, and for the best scores, below 10%.
 So, if your total credit limit is $10,000, keep your balances below $3,000 at all times to help keep your score in good shape.